-1.23 There is a concern that by focusing on death, corporate criminal liability for homicide is merely punishing corporate entities' unsafe practices after the happenstance of a fatality, rather than looking at unsafe practices with a view towards prevention generally.
-While the Commission appreciates this viewpoint, the drastic effects of a fatality mean that it must be taken more seriously.
-Regulatory bodies, such as the Health and Safety Authority already monitors corporate conduct and can make prohibition orders under the Safety Health and Welfare at Work Act 1989 ("The 1989 Act").
-It is envisaged that corporate liability for manslaughter should complement health and safety legislation.
-It is also worth noting that The 1989 Act only applies to work related deaths and would not cover instances where a corporation was responsible for a fatality through the sale of dangerous products, e.g. pharmaceuticals.
-The regulatory framework in which corporations operate will be examined further below.
+1.23 There is a concern that by focusing on death, corporate criminal liability for homicide is merely punishing corporate entities' unsafe practices after the happenstance of a fatality, rather than looking at unsafe practices with a view towards prevention generally.43 While the Commission appreciates this viewpoint, the drastic effects of a fatality mean that it must be taken more seriously.
+Regulatory bodies such as the Health and Safety Authority already monitor corporate conduct and can issue prohibition notices under the Safety, Health and Welfare at Work Act 2005.
+It is envisaged that corporate liability for manslaughter should complement health and safety legislation.44 It is also worth noting that the 2005 Act only applies to work related deaths and would not cover instances where a corporation was responsible for a fatality through the sale of dangerous The regulatory framework in which products, e.g. pharmaceuticals. corporations operate will be examined further below.4

 1.24 It was suggested in a number of submissions on the Consultation Paper that there is a risk that corporate liability for manslaughter could decrease investment and dramatically increase insurance premiums.
 The Commission is not convinced this is reason enough not to hold corporate entities criminally liable for manslaughter.
 First, tort liability and liability under regulatory regimes such as the Safety Health and Welfare at Work Act 2005 can already result in very substantial financial liability for corporate entities.
-Secondly if there is a difficulty and insurance premiums do increase, that is a problem with the insurance system rather than a problem with criminal liability and it is not reason enough to abandon the protection that the criminal law affords individuals.
+Secondly if there is a difficulty and insurance premiums do